AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/create-scenarios-with-fusion-templates.md

 ---
-title: Create scenarios with Adobe Workfront Fusion templates
+title: Create scenarios with templates
-description: Adobe Workfront FusionTemplates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
+description: Adobe Workfront Fusion Templates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
 author: Becky
 feature: Workfront Fusion
 exl-id: 43b30244-f4a5-4036-939c-aff7827c21b1
 ---
-# Create scenarios with Adobe Workfront Fusion templates
+# Create scenarios with templates

 Adobe Workfront Fusion Templates allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.